MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: MSPL: Multi-Step Pseudo-Labeling

-\subsection{Contrastive Background Learning (CBL)}
+While basic visual features align with simple class names, such labels lack the descriptive richness required for fine-grained distinctions in complex scenes.
+For instance, detailed text can easily differentiate visually similar objects (\eg, a small red ``apple'' and a red ``ball'').
+To leverage this linguistic granularity, we propose RTA, which aligns pseudo-words with their corresponding region descriptions.
+Concretely, we define a matched set $\mathcal{S}$ of proposals with an IoU $> 0.7$ against pseudo-boxes.
+For each proposal in $\mathcal{S}$, its pseudo-word embedding $f_t^k$ and description embedding $f_d^k$ are aligned via the following objective~\cite{infonce}, with cosine similarity $\langle \cdot , \cdot \rangle$ and temperature $\tau$:

-Our CBL instantiates the idea on BARON~\citep{baron} that performs competitively through online sampling of compositional structures (\emph{i.e.,} co-occurrence of objects) as training signals.
-However, the sampling process is computationally expensive and time-consuming.
-In Figure~\ref{fig:model}, we design a composition generator that groups cached, pre-computed semantic anchors for each proposal into a \textit{bag of regions}, reducing overall training time by $4\times$.
-Then, these sampled regions are projected into the word embedding space using the linear layer within Faster R-CNN~\citep{fasterrcnn}, resulting in pseudo-words.
-The pseudo-words are passed through the text encoder $\mathcal{T}$ to obtain the bag-of-regions embedding $f_t^i = \mathcal{T}(w_0^i+ p_0^i, w_1^i+ p_1^i,\cdots, w_{N^i-1}^i + p_{N^i-1}^i)$, where $N^i$ is the number of regions in the $i$-th bag, $p_j^i$ represents the positional embedding of the $j$-th region in the $i$-th bag.
-Finally, this bag-of-regions embedding is aligned with the VLM’s image embeddings $f_v^i = \mathcal{V}(b_0^i, b_1^i, \cdots, b_{N_i^i})$, where $b_j^i$ is the $j$-th region in the $i$-th bag.
-Further implementation details appear in Appendix~\ref{appendix:baseline}.
+\subsubsection{Contrastive Background Learning (CBL).}

-To alleviate the background collapse, we propose a contrastive background learning (CBL) strategy that explicitly disentangles objects, including unlabeled objects, from true background representations (\emph{i.e.} grass or sky) in the feature space during training.
-As shown in Figure~\ref{fig:model}, we first encode the base categories $\boldsymbol{\mathcal{C}}_{base}$, pseudo-labels $\boldsymbol{\mathcal{C}}_{fg}$, and identified background concepts $\boldsymbol{\mathcal{C}}_{bg}$ using the CLIP text encoder with the prompt template ``\texttt{a photo of [OBJ]}''.
-The averaged background embedding $\bar{f}_{bg}$ serves as an initialization for a learnable background prior.
-To encourage feature discrimination, we apply a contrastive objective in which the background embeddings $\boldsymbol{f}_{bg}$ serve as negative samples, formulated as the alignment InfoNCE loss~\citep{infonce}:
+To mitigate background collapse, we propose a CBL strategy that explicitly disentangles all objects, including unlabeled ones, from background representations (\eg, ``sky'') in the feature space.
+In~\cref{fig:model}, the $B$ background concepts $\boldsymbol{\mathcal{C}}_{bg}$ identified during the third PL phase are encoded using the CLIP text encoder.
+These embeddings are treated as negative samples and averaged to initialize a learnable background prior $\bar{f}_{bg}$, which serves as a convergence target for true background features~\cite{infonce}:

 where $G$ is the number of bags, and the $p_{t,v}^k$ and $p_{v,t}^k$ can be calculated as: